trizh/CenterLineAnnotationsTools/README.md

 ### about tools

 The tool developed from the manual tool in [link](https://github.com/Yuliang-Liu/Curve-Text-Detector/tree/master/data).
 And Our tool has three annotating modes:
 * Polygon mode: Manual annotation mode the same as [link](https://github.com/Yuliang-Liu/Curve-Text-Detector/tree/master/data).
+User needs to annotate all vetice of the polygonal outline.
 * Center-Line Mode with Transcriptions: Users need annotating the text center line and the text content for every text instance.
-And the SBDNet will produce the region of high by using the semantic in text content.
+And the SBE will produce the region of high by using the semantic in text content.
 * Center-Line Mode without Transcriptions: Users need only annotating the text center line for every text instance.
-And the SBDNet will produce the region of high quality by using the estimated semantic.
+And the SBE will produce the region of high quality by using the estimated semantic.

 ## Visualization